The Future Is Here – Your Guide to Having a Paperless Life Today

 One of the big features of Evernote is its ability to detect text within images – otherwise known as OCR or Optical Character Recognition.
 This means that if you scan a document in and save it as an image, then later on search for something within the document, Evernote will scan and find the text within the image.

-The other tool, also covered on MakeUseOf, is Doxo.
+The other tool is Doxo.
 It is focused on helping you go paperless and is an excellent tool to do so.

 Sync Your Documents Across All Devices